Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 expressions are elaborated and the correctness of types uses is evaluated.

 The _Elaborator_ may print an __errors report__, should any error having been detected in the previous phases of the _Front-End_.
-In such case, the _Translator_ script is considered as being completed and it stops with an error notice on console (at least, total number of detected errors plus a reminder of the path to get access to the log file if the errors report was
+In such a case, the _Translator_ script is considered as being completed and it stops with an error notice on console (at least, total number of detected errors plus a reminder of the path to get access to the log file if the errors report was